FedericoTossani/Monitoring_23/README.md

 In this repository I stored all the code I wrote during the course.

-Due to working necessities I will follow lessons from Panopto recorded in 2021/2022
+Due to working necessities I followed lectures from Panopto recorded in 2021/2022 academic year.

-After that I will check and comment the code from the current academic year by myself.
+I have checked the code from the current academic year by myself.